JetBrains/guide/site/java/tutorials/reformatting-code/reformatting-a-selection-or-class/index.md

 title: Reformatting a selection of code or class
 topics: []
 author: hs
-subtitle: Use keyboard shortcuts to quickly reformat some code in your project
+subtitle: Use keyboard shortcuts to quickly reformat some code in your project.
 thumbnail: ./thumbnail.png
 ---